 • The Residency will be based in the Himanila Hotel, a Manila Hill Station, in the Kumaon Region of the Almora District of Uttarackhand.
 During your stay all bedding will be provided by PECAH.
 It would be advised to bring your own towels and toiletries and flip flops can come in very handy for the showering area.

 • Accommodation will be on a shared basis.
-If you wish to have a single room, this option is limited and will incur extra cost and needs to be requested on application.
 The rooms will be neat and clean upon the artist’s arrival and then it will be his/her responsibility to keep the rooms clean on an ongoing basis.
 Facilities with regard to hot water for washing clothes, hair and showers, will be basic and involve heating your own water with an immersion rod.

 • Pure filtered water for drinking will be provided and it is advised to bring a water bottle for carrying on excursions.

 •Local food will be served by the hotel according to local culture.

 • Meals will be thrice a day – Breakfast, lunch and dinner.
 The nearest village is about a Kilometre away and orders can be placed with team members for extra provisions and treats.